UMCSLimit/UMCSscraper/README.md

 # UMCSscraper
-in order to run this you need to have Python version 3 or newer and install there prerequisites: pip install beautifulsoup4 & pip install Flask & pip install requests
+in order to run this you need to have Python version 3 or newer and install there prerequisites: pip install beautifulsoup4 & pip install Flask & pip install requests & pip install flask_cors